|Affiliation: Inria (researcher)

 Email: pascal dot barla at inria dot fr

 33405 Talence, France

 Computer graphics applications usually treat appearance in different ways, depending on whether they start from scratch, from 3D scenes or from videos.
-I argue that a common model of appearance would better serve such applications: it would greatly help the creation of complex appearance patterns in drawing applications; it would permit to connect physical descriptions to appearance percepts in rendering; and it would give a rich basis for image analysis at the compositing stage.
-Such a model should describe appearance in a perceptually plausible manner, directly identifying invariants across different lighting or motion conditions.
-This requires to draw connections with Human Vision; but there is also potentially room for graphics to inspire new perceptual investigations.
-Most of the research projects I have been involved in work toward these goals.
+I believe that a common theory of appearance would better serve such applications: it would greatly help the creation of complex appearance patterns (e.g., highlights, gradients) in drawing applications; it would permit to connect physical descriptions (e.g., BRDFs, light fields) to appearance percepts in rendering; and it would give a rich basis (e.g., differential, statistical) for image analysis at the compositing stage.

 Such a theory should describe appearance in a perceptually plausible manner, directly identifying invariants across different lighting or viewing conditions.
 This requires to draw connections with Human Vision.
 But there is also potentially room for graphics to inspire new perceptual investigations and provide tools to run experiments efficiently.